OUR FOUNDERS (APOSTLE & MRS. WASHINGTON)

 Chosen Rehab Today: A Movement of Mercy

 By the grace of God, Chosen Rehab has spread its wings across Ghana.
-We now have branches in:
+We now have branches in several locations, including:

 • Achimota